ricejasonf/cppdock/README.md

 # CppDock

->Manage and build C++ dependencies in a Docker container
+>Manage and build C++ dependencies within a Docker container
 >
 >This project is a work in progress.

 ## Overview

-CppDock is just a tiny python script that uses a config file to specify project specific values and platform specific dependencies.
+CppDock is just a tiny python script that uses a config file to specify project specific values and platform specific dependencies based on GitHub.

 In the simple my_app example, running `cppdock build linux_x64` will create a Docker image called `my_app_deps:linux_64`.